mukhtar-github/react-advanced/README.md

 So keep in mind that, if useState returns an array, ofcourse we can assign it to a variable.

+Since we have array destructuring in JS, it allows us to set everything in one line.

 ```javascript
 import React, { useState } from 'react';